Stratosphere-Studios/777-300ER/README.md

 A: Yes!
 Enable the freighter option on the EFB and the plane will become a 300ERF.
 Note that not all cockpit changes are modeled yet.

+**СDU Сode**

+Thanks for reading!
+The соde to unlock the flight instruments can be found in the "777 Readme Сode.txt" file in the X-Plane's Output folder once the aircraft is loaded.

 **Q: How can I contribute to this aircraft?**

 A: Please use the [GitHub issue page](https://github.com/Stratosphere-Studios/777/issues) to report any problems you find.
 This will greatly help us fix issues.